mooseyscountrygarden.com » NZ Native Plants « McgTV Garden Television | New Zealand Journeys »

 I love the geometric symmetry of this small-leafed blue-green hebe.
 The leaves are like a series of reflections coming up the stem.
 They are a subtle colour, and the shrub has small white flowers.

-Hebes and Bumble BeesHebes and Bumble Bees...
+Hebes and BeesHebes and Bees...

 When Hebes turned up in my local bargain bin I am always tempted.
 I'll often buy them all, and then find spaces in the garden.
 Hebes trim easily, make great little hedges, and look beautiful when in flower.
-And the bees in the garden love them!
+And the bees in my garden love them!

 CarexCarex...

-Dark Red Flax (Phormium)Dark Red Flax (Phormium)...
+Red Flax (Phormium)Red Flax (Phormium)...

 Pepper TreePepper Tree...